nomaad/learnR/README.md

 # learnR
-This repository serves as a container for various small projects on my way to learn to use R for social science.
+This repository serves as a container for various small projects on my way to learn R for social science.